yyvhang/IAGNet/README.md

     </em>
 </p>

-**Illustration of perceiving affordance.** We propose to ground 3D object affordance through 2D interactions.
+**Grounding Affordance from Interactions.** We propose to ground 3D object affordance through 2D interactions.
 Inputting an object point cloud with an interactive image, grounding the corresponding affordance on the 3D object.

 ## 📖 Method <a name="3"></a>
 ### IAG-Net <a name="31"></a>